 Multi-layer bandaging reduces swelling of affected body part as much as possible.

 A special massage technique called “lymphatic drainage” also reduces swelling.

 Once the swelling has been reduced to the maximum, it is necessary to wear a compression garment during the day and sometimes at night.
 This garment should be worn on the long-term.
 It helps control the swelling and prevents numerous complications.

 Compression garments must be worn only upon recommendation of a physician.
 They must be adjusted by a specialist.

 Reimbursement of Treatments

 People with lymphedema can be reimbursed for a portion of the cost of multi-layer bandages and compression garments.
-To find out more, check out the Compression Garments Program for the Treatment of Lymphedema page on the Régie de l’assurance maladie du Québec (RAMQ) website.
+To find out more, check out the Bandages and Compression Garments Used to Treat Lymphedema page on the Régie de l’assurance maladie du Québec (RAMQ) website.